 Screening tests can find or prevent many cases of colon and rectal cancer.
 They look for a certain disease or condition before any symptoms appear.
-Experts recommend routine colorectal cancer testing for everyone age 50 and older who has a normal risk for colorectal cancer.
+Some experts say that adults should start regular screening at age 50 and stop at age 75.
+Others say to start before age 50 or continue after age 75.
+Talk with your doctor about your risk and when to start and stop screening.
 Your doctor may recommend getting tested more often or at a younger age if you have a higher risk.
-Talk to your doctor about when you should be tested.

-Screening tests include stool tests that can be done at home and procedures, such as colonoscopy, that are done at your doctor's office or clinic.
+Screening tests include stool tests, such as FIT, that can be done at home and procedures, such as colonoscopy, that are done at your doctor's office or clinic.